Rachael Chew

 So I learned.

 "The people who'd figured something out weren't chasing credentials.
-They were obsessed with work that mattered to them — and they would have done it even if no one was watching."
+They were obsessed with work that mattered to them, and they would have done it even if no one was watching."

 from 150 conversations with changemakers across 45 countries

-If you ask me what my superpower is: I can have a deep conversation and connect with anyone.
-I can bring people together and move them toward a common vision.
+If you ask me what my superpower is, it's that I can sit across from anyone, physically or through a screen, and understand what they're actually saying.
+Not the words.
+The need underneath.
+And I can use that to move a team toward something none of us could see alone.
 I don't know what skill category that falls into.
 But I know it's the thread through everything I build.
-The best conversations I've had often started with a cold message.

 — Rachael